godotengine/godot-docs/tutorials/3d/gridmap.rst

 .. image:: /img/mesh_meshlib.png

 If you don't need to apply physics to the building blocks.
 That's all you need to do.
-Usually you will need to add physics, let's try do add it.
+Usually you will need to add physics, let's try to add it.

 Collision
 ---------